vuhonganh/keras-frcnn/README.md

 # keras-frcnn
 Keras implementation of Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks.

 USAGE:
+- Create new virtual environment Python and install using pip and ./requirements.txt
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.
 - `train_frcnn.py` can be used to train a model.
 To train on Pascal VOC data, simply do:
 `python train_frcnn.py -p /path/to/pascalvoc/`.